blanconaldo/Fashion-MNIST-Classifier/README.md

 Tests are organized using pytest fixtures and follow the AAA (Arrange-Act-Assert) pattern to improve readability and maintainability.
 Mock objects are used to isolate tests from external dependencies like file systems and neural network training.

 Each component of the application is tested independently to ensure modular design and proper separation of concerns.

+## Notes
+For this small relatively small project, some implemented features may have been overkill.
+However, the main point of this project is to be in my portfolio and showcase my skills.

 ## License